About Tigers

 What do tigers eat and how do tigers hunt?

 Tigers prefer wild pigs, deer and wild cattle (including gaur, which can weigh up to 3,300 lbs!) across their habitats.
-They also opportunistically hunt birds, fish, rodents, insects and reptiles in addition to other mammals like primates and porcupines.
+They also opportunistically hunt birds, fish, reptiles and other smaller mammals like monkeys and porcupines.
 Tigers usually hunt during morning and evening when their prey are most active, stalking prey and then ambushing them with an explosive burst of energy.

 Do tigers purr or roar?

 Tigers cannot purr continually.
 Instead, they can roar thanks to unique modifications of the larynx and an elastic hyoid structure.
-Tigers are also known to chuff, which is a non-threatening vocalization they use to communicate between themselves.
+To communicate amongst themselves, tigers are also known to chuff, which is a non-threatening vocalization.

 How many cubs do tigers have?
 How long do cubs stay with their mother?

 Tigers usually have litters of two to five cubs.
 After three to five months, the cubs are weaned off their mother’s milk.
-By 18 to 24 months they are fully independent.
-Males disperse widely and females tend to stay closer to their mother’s territory.
+By 18 to 24 months, they are fully independent.
+Males disperse widely, while females tend to stay closer to their mother’s territory.

 What does Panthera do to protect tigers?

-Panthera protects tigers by preventing poaching and disrupting the illegal wildlife trade, the cat’s greatest threats.
-In partnership with national governments and local communities, we train anti-poaching rangers to safely and effectively deter and respond to poaching incidents and give them the equipment they need to accomplish this dangerous job.
-We work with local judiciary members to increase prosecutions and penalties for members of the criminal syndicates who are devastating tiger habitats.
-By advocating for expanded or new protected areas, we are increasing the size and connectivity of key tiger habitats.
-We also support sustainable livelihoods for local communities to reduce their dependence on unsustainable resource extraction (like prey hunting and wood harvesting) from tiger habitats.
+Panthera protects tigers by preventing poaching, disrupting the illegal wildlife trade and protecting the places where tigers breed.
+In partnership with national governments and local communities, we help train and equip anti-poaching rangers to deter and respond to poaching incidents safely and effectively.
+We work with local judiciary members to increase prosecutions and penalties for members of the criminal syndicates who are devastating tiger habitats and populations.
+We are also increasing the size and connectivity of crucial tiger habitats by advocating for expanded or new protected areas.
+Finally, supporting sustainable livelihoods for local communities helps reduce their dependence on unsustainable resource extraction (like prey hunting and wood harvesting) from tiger habitats.